zalando-stups/play-swagger/README.md

 The play-swagger plugin provides a couple of commands useful for development:

-* `swaggerPrintDenotations` - outputs a common names of different parts of the AST as they are intended to be used in generated Scala code
+* `apiFirstPrintDenotations` - outputs a common names of different parts of the AST as they are intended to be used in generated Scala code
-* `swaggerPrintRawAstTypes` - outputs all type definitions as they read from the specification before type optimisations
+* `apiFirstPrintRawAstTypes` - outputs all type definitions as they read from the specification before type optimisations
-* `swaggerPrintRawAstParameters` - outputs all parameters definitions before type optimisations
+* `apiFirstPrintRawAstParameters` - outputs all parameters definitions before type optimisations
-* `swaggerPrintFlatAstTypes` - outputs type definitions after type optimisations
+* `apiFirstPrintFlatAstTypes` - outputs type definitions after type optimisations
-* `swaggerPrintFlatAstParameters` - outputs parameter definitions after type optimisations
+* `apiFirstPrintFlatAstParameters` - outputs parameter definitions after type optimisations

 ## Plugin Testing